Hayona/hayona-cookies/readme.txt

 == Installation ==

 Follow these steps to install the plugin:

+1. Go to Plugins » Add new
+2. Search for 'Hayona Cookie Consent'
+3. Click 'Install now'
+4. Click 'Activate Plugin'

+### Manual installation

+Follow these steps to install the plugin manually:

 1. Upload the 'hayona-cookies' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress